hpsfoundation/tac/lifecycle_policy.md

   That PROJECT NAME has demonstrated development processes (e.g., use of pull requests, code review, testing, CI) that lower barriers to contribution and ensure software quality necessary for increased adoption.
 * Question 8:
   That PROJECT NAME has demonstrated a substantial ongoing flow of commits and merged contributions.
+* Question 9:
+  That PROJECT NAME has a defined governing body of at least 4 or more members (owners and core maintainers), of which no more than 1/2 of whom are affiliated with the same employer.
+* Question 10:
+  That PROJECT NAME has a documented and publicly accessible description of the project's governance, decision-making, and release processes.
+* Question 11:
+  That PROJECT NAME has a healthy number of committers from at least two organizations.
+* Question 12:
+  That PROJECT NAME has explicitly defined security reporting and incident mitigation processes, as appropriate to the security risks of the project.
+* Question 13:
+  That PROJECT NAME has an explicitly defined project governance and committer process.
+* Question 14:
+  That PROJECT NAME has widespread adoption in the HPC ecosystem or in some important component thereof.

 #### Vote
 TAC voting members may respond to each poll question with one of three options: Approve, Against, or Abstain.